doroved/proxer/README.md

 ![proxer screenshot](proxer.png)

-The current repository is intended for storing releases of the commercial version of Proxer as a UI program for macOS.
+The current repository is intended for storing releases of the commercial version of Proxer as a macOS application.

 Currently, an alpha version has been released for users who need access to YouTube and Discord through our paid proxy.